cybozu-go/accurate/docs/accurate-controller.md

 Flags:
-      --add_dir_header                   If true, adds the file directory to the header --alsologtostderr                  log to standard error as well as files --cert-dir string                  webhook certificate directory
+      --add_dir_header                   If true, adds the file directory to the header --alsologtostderr                  log to standard error as well as files --apiserver-qps-throttle int       The maximum QPS to the API server. (default 50) --cert-dir string                  webhook certificate directory
       --config-file string               Configuration file path (default "/etc/accurate/config.yaml") --health-probe-addr string         Listen address for health probes (default ":8081")